isomerpages/moe-acsbarkerroad/_acsbr-education/Academic/Academic.md

 *   Physical Education &amp; Aesthetics

 Information about Academic Coaching, Weighted Assessment, Examination and Time-table can be found on this&nbsp;[page](https://sites.google.com/moe.edu.sg/acsbr-academic-matters).

-Forms for academic-related matters, e.g. subject dropping, lateral transfer, subject combination and appeal can be found on this&nbsp;[page](/education/academic/forms/).

 <img src="/images/academic.jpg" style="width:75%">